AvichalDwivedi2205/Innerverse/OAUTH_OPTIONS_COMPARISON.md

 ## For Your Use Case

-Based on your `.env` file, you already have OAuth credentials configured:
+You should have OAuth credentials configured in your `.env` file like:
 ```bash
 GOOGLE_CLIENT_ID=your_client_id_here
 GOOGLE_CLIENT_SECRET=your_client_secret_here